-F22 - Coupler Slack
+F22-Coupler Slack

-When an engine hooks up and pulls a train it has to take up the coupler slack.
+When an engine is coupled to a train and pulls out, there is slack in the couplers of the engine and train cars.
+The sound of the coupler slack running out is stored in the engine sounds.
 You can play this sound by pressing F22 twice (toggling on then off).
 This feature works two ways - While the engine is sitting still, press F22 twice to enable it.
 Then, when you move the engine, it will play the Coupler Slack sound.
 The second way is to simply force the sound while the engine is moving.
 To do this, simply press F22 twice (toggling it on then off).
 The sound will play.